OpenOrienteering/mapper/android-storage.md

 Android organizes storage and permissions different than PCs.
 Especially on SD cards, write access is restricted.

-You can choose the following locations for storing data which want edit and display in OpenOrienteering Mapper:
+You can choose the following locations for storing data which you want to edit and to display in OpenOrienteering Mapper:

 - Top-level folder "OO-Mapper" on the primary storage volume.
 On most devices, the primary storage volume is a part of the built-in storage.
   Files in this area are stored permanently, until you decide to remove them.